-- For health and protection products, which represent 47 per cent of the value of in-force business (30 June 2023: 51 per cent; 31 December 2023: 51 per cent) and 37 per cent of new business profit (30 June 2023: 37 per cent; 31 December 2023: 40 per cent), the major sources of shareholder profits are underwriting profits or fixed shareholder charges which have low market risk sensitivity.
-The proportion of health and protection business varies with interest rates as well as the mix of business sold in the current period. - The construct of UK-style with-profits or similar participating funds in some business units, representing 30 per cent of the value of in-force (30 June 2023: 27 per cent; 31 December 2023: 27 per cent) and 16 per cent of new business profit (30 June 2023: 12 per cent; 31 December 2023: 14 per cent), reduce the market volatility of both policyholder and shareholder cash flows due to smoothed bonus declarations and for some markets the presence of an estate.
-Accordingly, 77 per cent of the value of in-force (30 June 2023: 78 per cent; 31 December 2023: 78 per cent) is products with low market risk sensitivity and this is reflected in the overall risk discount rate. - For unit-linked products where fund management charges fluctuate with the investment return, a portion of the profits will typically be more sensitive to market risk due to the higher proportion of equity-type assets in the investment portfolio resulting in a higher risk discount rate.
-This business represents 13 per cent of the value of in-force (30 June 2023: 16 per cent; 31 December 2023: 13 per cent) and 4 per cent of the value of new business profit (30 June 2023: 3 per cent; 31 December 2023: 4 per cent) which limits the impact on the overall risk discount rate. - The remaining parts of the business, 10 per cent of the value of in-force business (30 June 2023: 6 per cent; 31 December 2023: 9 per cent) and 43 per cent of the value of new business (30 June 2023: 48 per cent; 31 December 2023: 42 per cent), relate to other products not covered by the above.

-The allowance for non-market risk comprises a base Group-wide allowance of 50 basis points plus additional allowances for emerging market risk where appropriate.
-At 30 June 2024, the total allowance for non-market risk is equivalent to a \$(2.9) billion (30 June 2023: \$(3.0) billion; 31 December 2023: \$(3.0) billion) reduction, or around (7) per cent (30 June 2023: (7) per cent; 31 December 2023: (7) per cent) of the embedded value.
+- For health and protection products, which represent 48 per cent of the value of in-force business (31 December 2023: 51 per cent) and 41 per cent of new business profit (31 December 2023: 40 per cent), the major sources of shareholder profits are underwriting profits or fixed shareholder charges, which have low market risk sensitivity.
+The proportion of health and protection business varies with interest rates as well as the mix of business sold in the current period. - The construct of UK-style with-profits or similar participating funds in some business units, representing 31 per cent of the value of in-force (31 December 2023: 27 per cent) and 15 per cent of new business profit (31 December 2023: 14 per cent), reduce the market volatility of both policyholder and shareholder cash flows due to smoothed bonus declarations and for some markets the presence of an estate.
+Accordingly, 79 per cent of the value of in-force (31 December 2023: 78 per cent) is products with low market risk sensitivity and this is reflected in the overall risk discount rate. - For unit-linked products where fund management charges fluctuate with the investment return, a portion of the profits will typically be more sensitive to market risk due to the higher proportion of equity-type assets in the investment portfolio resulting in a higher risk discount rate.
+This business represents 13 per cent of the value of in-force (31 December 2023: 13 per cent) and 5 per cent of the value of new business profit (31 December 2023: 4 per cent), which limits the impact on the overall risk discount rate. - The remaining parts of the business, 8 per cent of the value of in-force business (31 December 2023: 9 per cent) and 39 per cent of the value of new business (31 December 2023: 42 per cent), relate to other products not covered by the above. - The allowance for non-market risk comprises a base group-wide allowance of 50 basis points plus additional allowances for emerging market risk where appropriate.
+At 31 December 2024, the total allowance for non-market risk is equivalent to a\$(3.0) billion (31 December 2023: \$(3.0) billion) reduction, or around (7) per cent (31 December 2023: (7) per cent) of the embedded value.

-Movement in Group EEV shareholders' equity
+Movement in Group EEV equity